 Another real-world filming location you can now visit in Northern Ireland is the actual film studio where some of the show was filmed.
 This attraction, found at the Linen Mill Studios, opened in 2022.

-We think this is a definite must-see for fans of the show who want to learn more about how it all came together.
-Expect to spend two-three hours on site.
-Book your ticket in advance here.
+It’s a strong visit for fans of the show who want to learn more about how it all came together.
+Expect to spend two to three hours on site.

 The Linen Mill Studios are found in Banbridge, which is around 25 miles south west of Belfast.
 You can get here by car, or you can book a ticket which includes shuttle transfer from Belfast or Dublin here.